MicrosoftDocs/biztalk-docs/his/core/differences-by-information-type1.md

 manager: "anneta"
 ---
 # Differences by Information Type
-Differences in the implementation of the **DISPLAY** verb between [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] and IBM ES for OS/2 are described in this section by information type.
+Differences in the implementation of the **DISPLAY** verb between Host Integration Server and IBM ES for OS/2 are described in this section by information type.
 For each information type, there is a topic that describes:

 -   The information defined by IBM ES for OS/2 version 1.0.